Siege-Software/django-typesense/README.md

         return {}
 ```

+Note that simple lookups like the one above are done by default (hence no need to define `filter_by`) if
+the `parameter_name` is a field in the collection

 ### Synonyms
 The [synonyms](https://typesense.org/docs/0.25.1/api/synonyms.html) feature allows you to define search terms that
 should be considered equivalent.
 Synonyms should be defined with classes that inherit from `Synonym`